ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 But they can also be much more detailed, using the EuropePMC webservice's query language.
 A selection of the most commonly useful search fields are explained [here](getpapers-eupmc-queries.md), and the a complete documentation of possible queries is in the [EuropePMC reference PDF](http://europepmc.org/docs/EBI_Europe_PMC_Web_Service_Reference.pdf).

 For example we can restrict our search to only papers that mention 'dinosaurs' in the abstract.
-Note that the query has to be encapsuled by single quotations marks '', and further specifications with double quotation marks "".
+Note that the query has to be encapsuled by single quotations marks '', and further specifications by double quotation marks "".

 ```
 getpapers -q 'ABSTRACT:"dinosaurs"' --api eupmc -o test_eupmc
 ```

-Or to only papers with a CC-BY license:
+Or to only get papers with a CC-BY license:

 ```
 getpapers -q 'LICENSE:"cc by" OR LICENSE:"cc-by"' --api eupmc -o test_eupmc
 ```

-Note that in this case, we combine two restrictions using the logical `OR` keyword.
+We combined two restrictions using the logical `OR` keyword.
 We can also use `AND`, and can group operations using brackets:

 ```
 getpapers -q '(LICENSE:"cc by" OR LICENSE:"cc-by") AND ABSTRACT:"dinosaurs"' --api eupmc -o test_eupmc